Allied-occupied Germany: Conditions in the occupation zones

-The children of African-American soldiers, commonly called Negermischlinge ("Negro half-breeds"), comprising about three percent of the total number of children fathered by GIs, were particularly disadvantaged because of their inability to conceal the foreign identity of their father.
+The children of African-American soldiers, commonly called Negermischlinge ("Negro half-breeds"), comprising about three percent of the total number of children fathered by GIs, were particularly disadvantaged because of their inability to conceal the foreign identity of their fathers.
 For many white U.S. soldiers of this era, miscegenation even with an "enemy" white population was regarded as an intolerable outrage.
 African-American soldiers were therefore reluctant to admit to fathering such children since this would invite reprisals and even accusations of rape, a crime which was much more aggressively prosecuted by military authorities against African-Americans compared with Caucasian soldiers, much more likely to result in a conviction by court-martial (in part because a German woman was both less likely to acknowledge consensual sexual relations with an African-American and more likely to be believed if she alleged rape against an African-American) and which carried a potential death sentence.
 Even in the rare cases where an African-American soldier was willing to take responsibility for fathering a child, until 1948 the U.S. Army prohibited interracial marriages.
 The mothers of the children would often face particularly harsh ostracism.

 Between 1950 and 1955, the Allied High Commission for Germany prohibited "proceedings to establish paternity or liability for maintenance of children."
 Even after the lifting of the ban West German courts had little power over American soldiers.

-In general, the British authorities were less strict than the Americans about fraternisation, whereas the French and Soviet authorities were more strict.

 While Allied servicemen were ordered to obey local laws while in Germany, soldiers could not be prosecuted by German courts for crimes committed against German citizens except as authorised by the occupation authorities.
 Invariably, when a soldier was accused of criminal behaviour the occupation authorities preferred to handle the matter within the military justice system.
 This sometimes led to harsher punishments than would have been available under German law – in particular, U.S. servicemen could be executed if court-martialed and convicted of rape.
 See United States v.
 Private First Class John A. Bennett, 7 C.M.A.
 97, 21 C.M.R.
 223 (1956).

 Insurgency

-The last Allied war advances into Germany and Allied occupation plans were affected by rumors of the Nazi Werwolf plan for insurgency, and successful Nazi deception about plans to withdraw forces to the Alpenfestung redoubt.
-This base was to be used to conduct guerrilla warfare, but the rumours turned out to be false.
-No Allied deaths can be reliably attributed to any Nazi insurgency.
+The last Allied war advances into Germany and Allied occupation plans were affected by rumors of the Nazi Werwolf plan for insurgency, but actual insurgent efforts were minimal.
+Numerous historians, including Antony Beevor and Earl F. Ziemke, Golo Mann, and Richard Bessel, have observed that widespread resistance never really materialized.
+The threat was nevertheless taken seriously by the Allies, with the Soviets using unfounded suspicions of Werwolf activity as a pretext to tighten police control and secure forced labor.

+Perry Biddiscombe, while also characterizing German resistance as minor, argues that they caused tens of millions of dollars of property damage, and estimates the total death toll due to Werewolf actions and the resulting reprisals as 3,000–5,000.
+Particularly in the initial stages of the occupation, American military authorities are known to have responded harshly to such attacks, including through the application of the death penalty against individuals caught having killed or attacked US soldiers.
+See: Capital punishment by the United States military.